starlitriver/starlitriver.github.io/content/biology/genetics , genetic information, heredity.md

 ## genetic information

+A genotype is a part of DNA that codes for a trait in an organism.

 A phenotype is an observable trait.

+The type of cell needed to use in sexual reproduction to form a zygote is called a gamete.

+An allele is a variant of a gene with a unique genotype.
+However, two alleles can have the same phenotype.

+When an organism has both a dominant and recessive allele for a trait, the organism is heterozygous for the trait.
+In contrast, if same then is homozygous for the trait.

 An organism has the same number of [[chromosome|chromosomes]] in each of its cells.
 This number is called the diploid number.